cboulay/SERF/python/README.md

 See the Django documentation on how to work with these models or see [MyBCPyModules/ERPExtension](https://github.com/cboulay/MyBCPyModules/blob/master/ERPExtension.py) for an example of how to work with the models.

+### Data Description

+Run the server then navigate to http://127.0.0.1:8000/admin/doc/ You can also find the models in models.png
+Finally, you can install django_extensions, and GraphViz, then issue the following command:
+`python manage.py graph_models -a -o models.png`